 What about the request to be notified when a product returns from stock?

-For this purpose it is best practice to have a custom “import_source” event attribute in your consent events that tells you where the consent came from.
-This will require for your team to have it mapped out where all the sign up sources come from.
-Additionally, it will require for each custom event tracking in those touchpoints to contain the special attribute to distinguish the source of the consent.
+For this purpose, it is best practice to have a custom “signup_source” event attribute in your subscription or consent events that indicates where the email originated.
+This will require your team to map out where all the signup sources come from and for each of those touchpoints to contain a unique identifiable name for the touchpoint in the “signup_source” attribute to email signups to each touchpoint.

-If you can reliable identify the sources of all your consents, you will have a much easier time dealing with this kind of attack.
+If you can reliably identify the sources of all your consents, you will have a much easier time diagnosing which parts of the site are being affected.

 2. Identifying & Filtering out the List Bombers

-The second most important thing you need to focus on, if you are experiencing such an attack is to examine the list bombers.
-This is important so you can filter them out in your newsletter send outs and automated email scenarios.
-If you are able to filter them out, even if the attack persists, it will stop the negative impact
+The second most important thing you need to focus on, if you are experiencing such an attack, is to examine the list of bombers.
+This is important so you can find a logic to filter them out in your newsletter send-outs and automated email scenarios.
+If you are able to filter them out, even if the attack persists, it will limit its negative impact.

-Mind that, the precise logical definition of the list attacked will depend from project to project.
+Mind that, the precise logical definition of the list attacked will depend on the project.

-Even if you are not being list bombed, it is best practice filter out any emails that do not match the REGEXP on this website https://emailregex.com/index.html It filters for string logic all valid emails should.
-The regular expressions checks that the string contains ‘@’ a ‘.’ that neither of these symbols are first or last values, that they are not next to each other, etc.
+Even if you are not being list bombed, it is best practice to filter out any emails that do not match the REGEXP on this website https://emailregex.com/index.html.
+It filters for string logic, all valid emails should.

 3. Anomaly Notifications

 One preventive solution we recommend to our clients is setting up anomaly notifications for automated email campaigns.
-We believe there are two useful alerts to set up.
+We believe there are three useful alerts to set up.

 Build a report that tracks an automated campaign’s weekly deliveries.
-At the end of each each compare the week’s delivered compared to the last.
-If it is more then 50% of the last week’s value, then send a notification.
+At the end of each day, compare the day’s deliveries to the average of the last 7 days.
+If it is more than 50% of the avg. of the last 7 days’ value, then send a notification.
 This would pick up any sudden increases in volumes as well as spikes resulting from marketing events like Black Friday / Sales / Going Viral.

-Build a report that track an automated campaigns hourly deliveries.
-If there are no emails sent within 3-5 hours (depending on velocity), then send a notification.
+Build a report that tracks an automated campaign’s hourly deliveries.
+If no emails are sent within 3-5 hours (depending on the velocity), send a notification.
 This would alert the team when the automated campaign stops working for whatever reason.

-Because notifications can potentially be “SPAM-y” it is also important to calibrate the sensitivity of the alert logic.
-If it fires too often - then it is “too sensitive” and needs to be adjusted.
-It is also possible it does not fire often enough - even if there are anomalies to spot → in that case it is not sensitive enough and needs to be adjusted.
+Because notifications can potentially be “SPAM-y,” it is also important to calibrate the sensitivity of the alert logic.
+If it fires too often, then it is “too sensitive” and needs to be adjusted.
+It is also possible that it does not fire often enough, even if there are anomalies to spot.
+In that case, it is not sensitive enough and needs to be adjusted.

 4. CAPTCHA

-The most comprehensive solution for list bombing is to apply on the identified sources of signups.
+The most comprehensive solution for preventing list bombing is to implement a CAPTCHA check on the sources where suspicious signups are originating.

 Share & Subscribe!